tiongsikng/cb_net/README.md

 ## Conditional Multimodal Biometrics Embedding Learning For Periocular and Face in the Wild (ICPR 2022)
 ## On the Representation Learning of Conditional Biometrics for Flexible Deployment (IEEE Access 2023)

-This repository contains codes for 2 papers:
+This repository contains codes for 2 papers (1 conference, and 1 extended journal):
 * Conditional Multimodal Biometrics Embedding Learning For Periocular and Face in the Wild (International Conference on Pattern Recognition (ICPR)) [(Paper)](https://ieeexplore.ieee.org/abstract/document/9956636/)
 * On the Representation Learning of Conditional Biometrics for Flexible Deployment (IEEE Access) [(Paper)](https://ieeexplore.ieee.org/abstract/document/10201879)

 ![Network Architecture](CB_Net_Architecture.jpg?raw=true "CB-Net")

-The project details are as follows:
+The project directories are as follows:

 - configs: Contains configuration files and hyperparameters to run the codes
     * config.py - Contains directory path for dataset files.
 Change 'main' in 'main_path' dictionary accordingly.